IgorInger/DesignPatterns/README.md

 5. **Chain of Responsibility:**
 Avoid coupling the sender of a request to its receiver by giving more then one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it. (behavioral)

+10. **Template method:**
+Define a skeleton of an algorithm in an operation, deferring some steps to subclasses.
+Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithms structure. (behavioral)

+14. **Command:**
+Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations. (behavioral)

+21. **Memento:**
+Without violating encapsulation, capture and externalize an object’s internal state so that the object can be restored to this state later. (behavioral)

+16. **State:**
+Allow an object to alter its behavior when its internal state changes.
+The object will appear to change its class. (behavioral)

+15. **Mediator:**
+Define an object that encapsulates how a set of objects interact.
+Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and lets you vary their interaction independently. (behavioral)

+20. **Interpreter:**
+Given a language, define a representation for its grammar along with an interpreter that uses the representation to interpret sentences in the language. (behavioral)

+23. **Visitor:**
+Represent an operation to be performed on the elements of an object structure.
+Visitor lets you define a new operation without changing the classes of the elements on which it operates. (behavioral)

+6. **Blackboard** (behavioral)

+7. **Null object** (behavioral)

+8. **Servant** (behavioral)

+9. **Specification** (behavioral)

 ###Concurrency patterns

 ###Creational patterns